mlevatich/Abelon/notes/abelon-2/gameplay/inventory.md

         Adept ->
             ~
         Master
-    Formulas (hover: combat formulas)
+    Tutorials -> (tutorials only appear here after they are unlocked) Navigating the World
+        Battle: The Basics
+        Battle: Turns
+        Battle: Assists
+        Battle: Ignea
+        Battle: Attributes
+        Experience and Skill Learning
+        Using and Presenting Items

 Quit ->
     Save and Quit ->
         (centered) Save current progress and close the game?
-Yes/No Restart Part 1/2 ->
+Yes/No Restart Chapter <current ch> ->
-        (centered) Are you SURE you want to restart Part <current part>?
+        (centered) Are you SURE you want to restart Chapter <current ch>?
-        You will lose ALL progress made during Part <current part>.
+        You will lose ALL progress made during Chapter <current ch>.
 Yes/No